 The key element of the alternative reform proposal by Euro-CASE is to set a price collar in the EU ETS with lower and upper boundaries.
 This is likely to reinforce the long-term credibility and reliability of the price signal.
 In addition, a price for the GHG emissions not covered by the EU ETS has to be set.
 If additional market failures prevent the market from functioning efficiently, specific policy instruments related to innovation and technology diffusion should be implemented in addition to carbon pricing.
 Carbon leakage could be addressed through tailor-made trade policies.
 In parallel, increasing the coalition of countries included in the carbon pricing should remain a priority.
 This reform package would bring the EU ETS back to life.
 At the same time, it would avoid a relapse into national climate and energy policies across Europe, which could result in much higher costs and inefficiencies.

-For 2016-2018 the Energy Platform will be split into two working groups: one related to “Technologies”, under the co-chairmanship of Bo Normark and Bernard Tardieu, and the other, oriented toward “Climate”, led by Ottmar Edenhofer.
-They will meet early in 2016.
+For 2016-2018 the Energy Platform is split into two working groups: one related to “Technologies”, under the co-chairmanship of Bo Normark and Bernard Tardieu, and the other, oriented toward “Climate”, led by Ottmar Edenhofer.